Vainiven/Vainiven/README.md

 Discord: Vainiven#6986

-I am a enthiousiastic developer who loves to develop bots/automate games.
+I am a enthiousiastic developer.
 I started with software development in the end of 2021 and haven't stopped learning since.
 </div>

 :computer:Current Experience: